-Diplomates should contact Prometric® immediately once the Scheduling Permit is available in order to schedule an appointment.
-The Scheduling Permit is required to schedule the appointment.
-Delay in scheduling an appointment may result in the inability to schedule at the diplomate's preferred location. online is recommended and Registration Confirmation will be sent by email.
-When calling, a Prometric® representative will ask for information from the Scheduling Permit and provide details regarding the test centers and location specified by the diplomate.
-Prometric® does not make appointments prior to the provision of the permit to diplomates.
-Diplomates who require special accommodations, and have received Board approval, must make a test appointment by calling the telephone number on the Scheduling Permit.
+Contact Pearson Professional Centers immediately once the Scheduling Information is available to schedule an appointment.
+Delay in scheduling an appointment may result in the inability to schedule at the diplomate's preferred location.
+Confirmation will be sent by email.
+When calling, a Pearson representative will ask for information from the Scheduling Permit and provide details regarding the test centers and location specified by the candidate.
+Those who require special accommodation, and have received Board approval, must make a test appointment by calling the telephone number on the Scheduling Permit.